RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 ### Exercise 12

 Let us start by trying to remove the noise holes inside the lego bricks.
-Do that with an *opening* and find a good footprint size.
+Do that with an *closing* and find a good footprint size.
 Compute the outline and see what you observe?

 ### Exercise 13